How Is Pickleball Different From Tennis?

 Pickleball courts, on the other hand, are usually made of a hard, smooth surface like concrete or asphalt.
 Unlike tennis courts, pickleball courts have specific dimensions and markings.
 The court is divided into thirds, with a non-volley zone, also known as the “kitchen,” located on both sides of the net.
 The surface of a pickleball court provides a consistent bounce, allowing for faster gameplay and quick reflexes.

-You may also like: What Are Some Of The Etiquette Rules For Pickleball?
+You may also like: What Are The Different Types Of Pickleball Faults?

 Racket and Ball